100 Notable alumni of

 -

 Jonah Keri is a Canadian former journalist, sportswriter, and editor.
-He is currently serving a prison sentence after pleading guilty to multiple counts of domestic violence offences.
+In 2022, he was incarcerated after pleading guilty to multiple counts of domestic violence offences.

 -